Skip to content

 A new era of the Roaring Twenties," guided the narrative and interior direction, fusing Art Deco elegance with Bristolian charm

-Heritage quirks made distinctive through smart space planning, clever detailing, and rich, characterful styling
+Heritage quirks made distinctive through smart space planning, clever detailing, and rich, characterful styling.

-Bedrooms
+Individual Boutique Bedrooms

-The Master Bedrooms
+Master Bedrooms

 On the upper floors, previously derelict offices were converted into 19 bespoke boutique bedrooms.